CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 Background:

 Contract agreements are important.
 They are a kind of "law of the parties" - expressing the expectations and providing for contingencies, most of which are unexpected and undesired by the parties.
-Properly done, contracts clarify expectations, invite investigation, facilitate monitoring, and provide for effective resolution of disputes.
+Properly done, contracts clarify expectations, invite investigation, facilitate monitoring, specify consequences, and provide for effective resolution of disputes.

 Making and managing contract agreements is a major concern of businesses and government agencies.
 Drafting them is a core activity of lawyers.

 On Structure - Contract Agreements as Layers:

-Contract agreementss are not literature - they are functional.
+Contract agreements are not literature - they are functional.
 The purpose is to align expectations among the parties.
 Most contracts relate to common transactions and the agreements can resemble one another.
 For reasons that can be developed elsewhere, there is great advantage to consistency in organization, format and phrasing.

 Drafting can be understood as layers.
 At each layer, there is a list of issues to be addressed, and a variety of answers.